Sixth Form Business Dress Code

 - No hoodies, denim, leggings, short tight fitted skirts or strappy tops should be worn.

-- Make-up and jewellery (including earrings) should be discrete.
+- Make-up (including nails) and jewellery (including earrings) should be discrete.
 No visible body piercing or tattoos are permitted.
 Only clear nose studs will be permitted.

 - No outdoor coats or earphones to be worn inside buildings or to assemblies.